Sandwiches invented in every US state from French dip to muffuletta

 New Mexico: Pueblo turkey melt

 This sandwich is all about the amazing bread used to make it.
-Pueblo is a traditional bread originating in New Mexico, where it's historically prepared by Pueblo tribes and baked in a beehive-shaped outdoor oven known as a horno.
+Pueblo is a traditional bread originating in New Mexico, where it's historically prepared by Pueblo people and baked in a beehive-shaped outdoor oven known as a horno.
 The most popular variety is probably white oven bread, which is fantastic for sandwiches thanks to its crunchy crust and fluffy middle.
 A great place to try the bread is the Indian Pueblo Kitchen, located at the Indian Pueblo Cultural Center in Albuquerque.
 Here the dish everyone talks about is the Pueblo Turkey Melt, which features roast turkey, pepper Jack cheese, tomato, and plenty of New Mexico’s famous green chile.

 Swistons-Beef-Keg/Facebook